 There were just 500 first edition hardcovers produced, while 300 were sent to schools and children’s libraries across the UK.
 This means that it’s especially rare if you’re able to find a true original.

-Because library books receive so much wear and tear there are likely to be fewer than 200 copies in potentially fine collectible condition, and these rarely appear on the market.
+Because library books receive so much wear and tear, fewer than 200 copies are likely in potentially fine collectible condition, and these rarely appear on the market.
 The other binding was a regular paperback version of which a few thousand copies were produced for sale.

 For the highest values, we’d look to the hardcover edition, which is the best first edition Harry Potter book overall.